-Service costs include: fees paid to programming suppliers; expenses related to wages and salaries of technical personnel who maintain our cable network and perform customer installation activities; broadband data access costs, including costs of bandwidth connectivity, customer provisioning and technical support and plant operating costs, such as utilities and pole rental expense.
+Service costs include: fees paid to programming suppliers; expenses related to wages and salaries of technical personnel who maintain our cable network and perform customer installation activities; broadband data access costs, including costs of bandwidth connectivity, customer provisioning and technical support; and plant operating costs, such as utilities and pole rental expense.
 Programming costs, which are payments to programmers for content and are generally paid on a per subscriber basis, have historically increased due to both increases in the rates charged for existing programming services and the introduction of new programming services to our basic subscribers.

-Service costs increased 4.9%, primarily due to increases in employee and plant operating costs and programming expenses.
-Employee and plant operating costs rose 21.5%, primarily due to greater expensing of such operational costs resulting from the continued transition from upgrade construction in 2003 to maintenance activities in 2004, and higher operational insurance claims and employee benefits.
-Programming related expense, the largest component of service costs, increased 1.3%, as a result of rate increases on basic and premium services, significantly offset by a reduction in basic subscribers and an increase in launch support received from programmers in return for our carriage of their programming services.
-Service costs as a percentage of revenues were 38.6% for the year ended December 31, 2004, as compared with 39.0% for the year ended December 31, 2003.
+Service costs increased 10.2%, primarily due to increases in programming expenses and employee and plant operating costs.
+The largest component of service costs is programming related expense, which increased 6.4%, as a result of rate increases on basic and premium services, significantly offset by a reduction in basic subscribers and an increase in launch support received from programmers in return for our carriage of their programming services.
+Employee and plant operating costs increased 26.0%, primarily due to greater expensing of such operational costs resulting from the continued transition from upgrade construction in 2003 to maintenance activities in 2004, and increases in employee benefits and operational insurance claims.
+Service costs as a percentage of revenues were 39.6% for the year ended December 31, 2004, as compared with 37.5% for the year ended December 31, 2003.